Head of the Class: Novel tie-in

 One major novelization was released, with the plot lines based on six episodes of the show.
-The book makes all the chapters flow together as one story, even though they didn't happen one right after the other on the show.
+The book makes all the chapters flow together as one story, even though they didn't happen seqentially on the show.
 It was written by Susan Beth Pfeffer and released in December 1989 by Bantam Books.
-The book is 120 pages long, with six chapters, each based on a different episode.
+The book is 120 pages, with six chapters, each based on a different episode.